Parking at Folly Beach County Park: Tips and Information

 1. The Parking

-As we’ve discussed, finding parking at Folly Beach County Park is generally much easier than finding parking anywhere else on the island during peak season.
-While the parking lot can (and does) fill up, your chances of finding a spot are much better than elsewhere—and you are almost guaranteed to find parking if you get there early.
+Finding parking at Folly Beach County Park is generally much easier than finding parking anywhere else on the island during peak season.
+The parking lot has 225 parking spots, and while it can fill up, your chances of finding a spot are much better than elsewhere.
+If you get there early, you are almost guaranteed to find parking.

 2. The Space